Barnes Wallis: Personal life

 In April 1922, Wallis met his cousin-in-law, Molly Bloxam, at a family tea party.
 She was 17 and he was 34, and her father forbade them from courting.
-However, he allowed Wallis to assist Molly with her mathematics courses by correspondence, and they wrote some 250 letters, enlivening them with fictional characters such as "Duke Delta X".
+He allowed Wallis to assist Molly with her mathematics courses by correspondence, and they wrote some 250 letters, enlivening them with fictional characters such as "Duke Delta X".
 The letters gradually became personal, and Wallis proposed marriage on her 20th birthday.
 They were married on 23 April 1925, and remained so for 54 years until his death in 1979.

 For 49 years, from 1930 until his death, Wallis lived with his family in Effingham, Surrey, and he is now buried at the local St. Lawrence Church together with his wife.
 His epitaph in Latin reads "Spernit Humum Fugiente Penna" (Severed from the earth with fleeting wing), a quotation from Horace Ode III.2.

 They had four children – Barnes (1926–2008), Mary (1927–2019), Elisabeth (b.
 1933) and Christopher (1935–2006) – and also adopted Molly's sister's children John and Robert McCormick when their parents were killed in an air raid.
 His daughter Mary Eyre Wallis later married Harry Stopes-Roe, a son of Marie Stopes.
 His son Christopher Loudon Wallis was instrumental in the restoration of the watermill and its building on the Stanway Estate near Cheltenham, Gloucestershire.
 Wallis was a vegetarian and an advocate of animal rights.
 He became a vegetarian at age 73.

 In film and fiction

 In the 1955 film The Dam Busters, Wallis was played by Michael Redgrave.
 Wallis's daughter Elisabeth played the camera technician in the water tank sequence.
 Wallis and his development of the bouncing bomb are mentioned by Charles Gray in the 1969 film Mosquito Squadron.

-Wallis appears as a fictionalised character in Stephen Baxter's The Time Ships (though its birthdate is not the same, 1883 instead of 1887, since he says he was eight when the Time Traveller first used his machine), the authorised sequel to The Time Machine.
+Wallis appears as a fictionalised character in Stephen Baxter's The Time Ships (though its birth date is not the same, 1883 instead of 1887, since he says he was eight when the Time Traveller first used his machine), the authorised sequel to The Time Machine.
 He is portrayed as a British engineer in an alternate history, where the First World War does not end in 1918, and Wallis concentrates his energies on developing a machine for time travel.
 As a consequence, it is the Germans who develop the bouncing bomb.
 His character and the Second World War research lab are featured in the mystery British television series Foyle's War (Series four, part 2).
 In Scarlet Traces: The Great Game by Ian Edginton, he is responsible for the development of the Cavorite weapon used to win the war on Mars after the departure of Cavor.